 DANIEL VIEHOFF is an Assistant Professor in NYU's Philosophy Department.
 He received his BA in Philosophy, Politics, and Economics from Oxford, an MPhil in Philosophy from University College London, a PhD in Philosophy from Columbia University, and a JD from the Yale Law School.

 Prior to joining NYU Daniel was a permanent lecturer in philosophy at the University of Sheffield.
-He has also been a Visiting Fellow at Yale's Political Science Department and a Faculty Fellow at Harvard's Safra Center for Ethics.
-Among other awards Daniel has been the recipient of a scholarship by the Studienstiftung des deutschen Volkes and of a Whiting Foundation Dissertation Fellowship.
+He has also been a Visiting Fellow at Yale's Political Science Department, a Faculty Fellow at Harvard's Safra Center for Ethics, and a Laurance S. Rockefeller Visiting Faculty Fellow at Princeton's Center for Human Values.